ttusar/coco/code-experiments/rw-problems/GBEA.md

 replace the random search solver with a more elaborate algorithm and then run the script as indicated in its documentation.

-For example, to run the algorithm on the `rw-top-trumps` suite, you can either call
+For example, to run the algorithm on the `rw-top-trumps(-biobj)` suite, you can either call
 ```
 python do.py run-rw-top-trumps-server
 python code-experiments/build/python/rw_example_experiment.py suite_name=rw-top-trumps